-This test is also known as Fullerton Functional test of senior citizens.
+This test is also known as the Fullerton Functional test of senior citizens.
 Rikli and Jones developed the senior citizen fitness test in 2001.

-Chair Stand Test: Purpose.
-The main purpose of this test is to measure the lower body strength, particularly legs strength which is usually required for various tasks such as climbing stairs, getting in and out of the vehicle, bathtub or chair.
+• Chair Stand Test: Purpose.
+The main purpose of this test is to measure the lower body strength, particularly leg strength which is usually required for various tasks such as climbing stairs, getting in and out of a vehicle, bathtub, or chair.

-Equipment's Required: A chair with a straight back and a seat of at least 44 cm and a stopwatch.
+Equipment Required: A chair with a straight back and a seat of at least 44 cm and a stopwatch.